Compiled by Michael P. Garofalo

 With the happiness held in one inch-square heart

-you can fill the whole space between heaven and earth.
+you can fill the whole space between heaven and earth."

-- Gensei (1623-1668), Poem Without a Category
+- Gensei (1623-1668), from the

 The Enlightened Heart, Edited by Stephen Mitchell, p.
 86